OSInside/kiwi/doc/source/image_types_and_results.rst

 Virtual Disk Image
   An image representing the system disk, useful for cloud frameworks like Amazon EC2, Google Compute Engine or Microsoft Azure.
-  For further details refer to :ref:`vmx`
+  For further details refer to :ref:`simple_disk`

 OEM Expandable Disk Image
   An image representing an expandable system disk.
 This means after deployment the system can resize itself to the new disk geometry.
   The resize operation is configurable as part of the image description and an installation image for CD/DVD, USB stick and Network deployment can be created in addition.
-For further details refer to: :ref:`oem`
+For further details refer to: :ref:`expandable_disk`

 Docker Container Image
   An archive image suitable for the docker container engine.